 In another “reconstruction” case, obtained swift settlement resulting in Urban Outfitters removing altered and reconstructed versions of genuine Harley-Davidson apparel products from the marketplace.

-Obtained summary judgment on cybersquatting claim resulting in transfer of the domain name TRAVELLERS.COM to Travelers (E.D.
-Va.), affirmed by Fourth Circuit.
+Obtained summary judgment from the District Court on cybersquatting claim resulting in transfer of the domain name TRAVELLERS.COM to Travelers (E.D.
+Va.), affirmed by Appeals Court.

 Represented Yahoo! in a cybersquatting action involving the registration and use of more than 600 domain names comprised of Yahoo!’s trademarks or variations thereof and obtained a consent judgment and permanent injunction pursuant to a confidential settlement agreement.

 /Monster, Inc. v.
 Monster Memory and More, Inc. (TTAB)

 Obtained cancellation of registration for MONSTER MEMORY AND MORE for “memory cards” based on likelihood of confusion with Monster Cable’s MONSTER mark while earning first fame ruling for MONSTER mark (TTAB 2013).

 Obtained TRO and preliminary injunctions from District Court against a Greek trademark licensee’s unauthorized use of the licensed Harley-Davidson trademarks in Europe and decision that U.S. courts had personal jurisdiction over foreign defendant based on language of trademark license agreement, and decisions on the merits affirmed by Seventh Circuit Court of Appeals.